keithbuhler/keithbuhler.github.io/slideshows/ethics14animals.md

 - killing / torturing (chickens can be killed without suffering)
 - torturing for money / torturing for knowledge (civet cats are tormented for profitable product, baboons tortured for scientific research)
 - animal rights / human virtues (it might be virtuous to be conscientious with your car, coffee table, and clothes even the object of your care don't have rights)
+- early death / natural death (100% of all animals die eventually)

 </section><section data-markdown>